jphall663/GWU_data_mining/01_basic_data_prep/01_basic_data_prep.md

 # default outer join on indices
 # indices are not in identical, matching order
-# this will create 2000 row × 6 column dataset
+# this will create 2000 row ï¿½ 6 column dataset
 scratch_df4 = pd.concat([scratch_df, scratch_df3])
 scratch_df4